KaikyM/Arduino-Button-Example/README.md

 # Arduino-Button-Example

 ## Contextualization
-I connected a button with LED and this example no need any code only eletrical connection
+In this experiment, an LED will be turned on by pressing a button.
+Please note that no ports will be used and no code will be written.

 ## Components:
 - 1 - Arduino Uno R3